-Before diving into the free pattern for Halloween Trick or Treat bags, let’s talk a bit about chocolate.
+Before diving into the Halloween Trick or Treat bag crochet pattern, let’s talk a bit about chocolate.
 Did you know that an estimated 2.1 million children are used as laborers in cocoa plantations in West Africa?
 Did you know that children are often trafficked and sold into forced slavery harvesting cocoa beans to make chocolate?
 Did you know that the big giant chocolate companies know this, have had lawsuits brought against them for supporting child labor and have plans in place to end child labor practices?

 At this point you may be asking yourself, isn’t this a crochet blog?
 What on earth does this have to do with crochet???

-Well, the free pattern I am providing is for Halloween Trick or Treat bags and this is the time of the year when we spend RIDICULOUS amounts of money on candy.
+Well, the free crochet pattern I am providing is for crochet Halloween Trick or Treat bags and this is the time of the year when we spend RIDICULOUS amounts of money on candy.

 I will not pretend to understand the supply chain of cocoa and chocolate, and I don’t think there is a simple solution to ending child labor in these areas.
 However, I do know that we have the most powerful voting tool in the form of our money and with each purchase we make, we are supporting the business practices of the seller.